 - If you're interested in visiting your MP, please contact Alex Hogan at firstname.lastname@example.org or on 02 9407 3230 / 0423 503 998.
 We can then find out if there's a delegation in your electorate and help you with scheduling the meeting.

 - In the meantime, you can easily and quickly EMAIL YOUR MP on this issue.
 The email can be edited as you wish.

 More people are on the move than ever before.

-According to UNHCR, every day, around 34,000 people are forced to flee their homes to escape violence and persecution.
+According to UNHCR, each day over 28,000 people are forced to flee their homes to escape violence and persecution.
 Among those forcibly displaced are 22.5 million refugees, searching for safety and seeking asylum.

-Every human being has the legal and moral right to seek safety and asylum - regardless of their origin, race, language or religion.
+Every human has the legal and moral right to seek safety and asylum - regardless of origin, race, language or religion.
 In the face of the current humanitarian crisis, a global response is needed to protect and uphold these rights.
 So what's been Australia's response?

-Getting in contact with your local Federal MP is a great way to show them that their constituents are passionate about an issue and call for change.
-We’ve made it super easy for you to do this – simply click the link, enter your address to find your local Member and either send the pre-filled message or add a new words of your own.
-Remember, this is your chance to tell your elected representative that WE CAN DO BETTER for refugees and people seeking asylum – make it count!
+Getting in contact with your Federal MP is a great way to show them that their constituents are passionate about this, and want change.
+We’ve made it super easy for you – simply click the link, enter your address and either send the pre-filled message or add new words of your own.
+This is your chance to tell our leaders that WE CAN DO BETTER for refugees and people seeking asylum – make it count!